mvsg2/Quantum_Computing/Qiskit/README.md

 ### Installation
 Pull up a command prompt terminal (any command line interface connected to the internet) and type: `pip install qiskit`
 #### Linux-based Operating Systems
-If the terminal does not recognize the Python's package installation manager `pip`, then it is recommended to install the latest version of the Python (3.x) first in the system with the root privileges: `sudo apt-get install python3` and then installing Qiskit by the above command.
+If the terminal does not recognize the Python's package installation manager `pip`, then it is recommended to install the latest version of the Python (3.x) first in the system with the root privileges: `sudo apt-get install python3` and then install Qiskit by the above command.